luidimso/covid-campos-rj/README.md

 # CasosCovidCamposPage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8 and can be viewed [here](https://luidimso.github.io/covid-campos-rj/).

 ## Development server